 That’s better – I can take a proper, cleansing breath.
 My annual leave is here and I have time to spend with my family, my friends, with Hungry Hubby and myself as well.
 Whilst I genuinely love my work and feel that it fulfils me in a way no other job could, “me time” is absolutely mandatory.
 If you want to be the best at what you do (or, as I should say, your best) you must factor in some time away to replenish your soul, spend a little time doing exactly what you please and please, forget all about the job.

 Battered almost wafer thin, the pork tenderloin lives up to its name and carries the flavours of the marinade extremely well.
 As I don’t have a meat tenderiser I used the pestle of my pestle and mortar to bash the living daylights out of the pork.
-Pent up tension from being stressed at work begone!
+Pent-up tension from being stressed at work begone!

-Addictive in the extreme, I must remember to buy more fresh chillies on my trip to the grocers tomorrow (which is barely a mile away but it is up the steepest hill I’ve come across so far in our new home town and it too feels like it is doing my metabolism wonders to toddle up with an empty tote to fill with fresh produce!).
+Addictive in the extreme, I must remember to buy more fresh chillies on my trip to the grocers tomorrow (which is barely a mile away but it is up the steepest hill I’ve come across so far in our new hometown and it too feels like it is doing my metabolism wonders to toddle up with an empty tote to fill with fresh produce!).

 Rice stick noodles only came into my life in recent years and I am ever thankful for discovering them.
 The ultimate fast food, it takes only as long as the kettle did to boil for these pure white noodles soften and cook.
 If I was forced to pick only one starchy carbohydrate to eat for the rest of all time, rice would be my choice, no question.
 I would, of course, mix it up by using these slippery flavour conveyors when I tired of all those grains of rice.

 Serve the extra dipping sauce with your assembled final dish or cover and pop in the fridge to use as a salad dressing tomorrow.
-Or indeed our over some steamed rice – it is absolutely compulsive eating and the whole dish will most definitely gracing the old oak table at the Apple Chapel again soon.
-As will a lot more delicious dinners and beguiling bakes than usual whilst I’m enjoying recharging during my leave at home 😀
+Or indeed our over some steamed rice – it is absolutely compulsive eating and the whole dish will most definitely be gracing the old oak table at the Apple Chapel again soon.
+As will, a lot more delicious dinners and beguiling bakes than usual whilst I’m enjoying recharging during my leave at home 😀

-- 1 tbsp minced lemongrass (one stalk)
+- 1 tbsp minced lemongrass one stalk

 - Zest of one lime or 3 lime leaves shredded finely

-- 2 cloves of garlic, minced
+- 2 cloves of garlic minced

 - ½ tsp turmeric

-- 1 tsp caster sugar (or palm if you can find it)
+- 1 tsp caster sugar or palm if you can find it

 - 2 tbsp fish sauce

-- 200-300g pork tenderloin (cut into 4-5 pieces and pounded thin under some cling film
+- 200-300 g pork tenderloin (cut into 4-5 pieces and pounded thin under some cling film

-- 1 clove of garlic, minced
+- 1 clove of garlic minced

-- 1 fresh red chilli, finely chopped (use more if liked!)
+- 1 fresh red chilli use more if liked!, finely chopped

 - 1 tbsp caster/palm sugar